Chronology

 June 1961

-Tells Eisenhauer about his new painting Look Mickey.
 First Pop works demonstrate what the artist refers to as paintings without any expressionism in them.
 Pushes oil paint through the holes of a plastic dog-grooming brush without its bristles to create dot effect.
 Works feature blown-up versions of advertised consumer goods and other well-known characters including Popeye and Wimpy, as well as panels from the comic strips Buck Rogers, Steve Roper and Winnie Winkle.
 Experiments with other ways to apply dots, from using a lightly loaded paintbrush, which he drags over the canvas, to employing a small, square, handmade stencil made from thin aluminum with hand-drilled holes.
 Uses pre-primed white canvas.
 Flat areas are done in primary oil paint colors and outlined with black.
 Some paintings are done exclusively in black and white or blue and white.
 Creates several diptychs joined with hinges.

 Works on a series of finished black-and-white drawings in pen, felt-tip marker, brush and india ink.
 Some feature pochoir, a stenciling technique of pushing india ink through a small metal grid.